daniol/xsaitekpanels-zibo/Configuration.md

 ## Radio Panels
-Configuration are defaults of XSaitekPanels.
+Configurations are defaults of XSaitekPanels.